 What Does Depression Feel Like?

-The symptoms of depression can make the thought of getting help seem pointless, and a lot of people turn to medications that stimulate the brain to fix them.
-Ultimately, though, this causes an increased dependence on the drug to create feelings of happiness which can actually cause the brain to worsen its depression just for more of the drug.
-Some symptoms that indicate you may need help include:
+The symptoms of depression can make the thought of getting help seem pointless.
+Many people turn to medications that stimulate the brain to fix them.
+Ultimately, though, this causes increased dependence on the drug to create feelings of happiness, which can cause the brain to worsen its depression just for more of the drug.

 What Causes Depression?